matthewmueller/step.js/Readme.md

   * supports a variable number of arguments
   * synchronous & asynchronous support
-  * errors skip to end immediately (cannot be caught by middleware)
+  * errors skip to end immediately (errors cannot be caught by middleware)

 ## Example